Redcar: Zetland lifeboat

-Victorian Era
+Victorian era

 As seaside holidays became fashionable in the early 19th century, Redcar's facilities expanded.
 By 1841, Redcar had 794 inhabitants.
 In 1846, work was completed on the Middlesbrough and Redcar Railway and the presently named station, created to attract tourism and trade.

 Redcar's population expansion corresponded with Middlesbrough's, with the discovery in 1850 of iron ore in the Eston area of Cleveland Hills.
-Redcar prospered as a seaside town drawing tourists attracted by eight miles of sands stretching from South Gare to Saltburn-by-the-Sea.
+Redcar prospered as a seaside town drawing tourists attracted by 8 mile of sands stretching from South Gare to Saltburn-by-the-Sea.

 Plans for a pier were drawn up in 1866, but lay dormant until prompted by the announcement of plans to build a pier at Coatham in 1871.
 Coatham Pier was wrecked before it was completed when two sailing ships were driven through it in a storm.
 It had to be shortened because of the cost of repairs and was re-opened with an entrance with two kiosks and a roller-skating rink on the Redcar side, and a bandstand halfway along its length.

 Redcar Racecourse was created in 1875.
 Redcar Pier, another pier as well as Coatham Pier, was built in the late 1870s.
 In October 1880 the brig Luna caused £1,000 worth of damage to this pier.
 In New Year's Eve 1885 SS Cochrane demolished the landing stage. and in 1897 the schooner Amarant went through the pier.
 A year later, its head and bandstand burned down.

 In October 1898 the Coatham Pier was almost wrecked when the barque Birger struck it and the pier was thereafter allowed to disintegrate.
 An anchor from the Birger can be seen on the sea front pavement close to the Zetland Lifeboat Museum.

 In 1907 a pavilion ballroom was built on Redcar Pier behind the entrance kiosks and in 1928 it was extended.
 A glass house for concerts was added to the remains of Coatham Pier's entrance.
 The presently named railway station was built in 1929.

 In 1929 Coatham Pier's glasshouse was replaced by the New Pavilion theatre.
 After the war, comedian and entertainer Larry Grayson coined his catchphrase "Shut that Door!" while performing there, since the stage door was open to the cold North Sea breeze.